2023 SERIES REGULATIONS

 Article 4.
 Categories

 4.1 Men’s and Women’s Elite is open to all ages, excluding juniors.
-Men must be on a UCI registered team or hold a category 1 license (or foreign equivalent).
+Men must be on a UCI registered team or hold a category 1 (or 2 if allowed by the individual race) license (or foreign equivalent).
 Women must be on a UCI registered team or hold a category 1 or 2 license (or foreign equivalent).

 To be scored in the team competition, a team must submit its roster to ACC by the June 1 deadline.